chaosparrot/parrot.py/README.md

 You can run the program by executing `py play.py`.
 This process might crash if you haven't properly installed certain packages or configurated your models.

+# Errors running the program

+Sometimes if windows speech rec isnt started before the program, there appears to be a weird caching bug that shows the following error:
+Exception while initializing sapi5 engine: module 'win32com.gen_py' has no attribute 'CLSIDToClassMap' You can fix that by starting windows speech rec, going to your C:\Users\YOURUSER\AppData\Local\Temp directory and rename gen_py to gen_py2 or something.
+This will rebuild the cache for gen_py the next time the program is run.

 ### Todos

  - Add examples of how to use the program